Sophia-Lazar/telecom_churn_ml/README.md

 * Monthly charges vs churn
 * Correlation analysis

-### 3.Feature Engineering
+### 3.Feature Engineering and pipeline

+A full preprocessing pipeline was built using:

-* Removed unnecessary columns
+* ColumnTransformer
-* One-hot encoding for categorical variables
+* OneHotEncoder for categorical variables
-* Train-test split
+* StandardScaler for numerical variables
+* Handling missing values using SimpleImputer

+This ensures that the model can handle raw input data directly during prediction.

 ### 4.Model Training